Financial Help After You’re Hurt on Private Property

 If a business or insurance company contacts you after your fall, don’t sign anything.
 First check with an experienced slip and fall attorney.

 You need to move fast because personal injury claims have time limits.
-In Kentucky, you have a year from the date of the incident.
+In Kentucky and West Virginia, you have a year from the date of the incident.

 You can get a free initial consultation from the injury law firm of Morgan, Collins, Yeast & Salyer.